 Firstly, I am sorry that I haven’t been in touch with you all in the recently months.
-The UFA Committee have however been working in the background throughout the summer on your behalf as the iver levels plummeted, the increased, the lgae got worse and fish became more and more scare.
-We were talking behind the scenes with NRW and Dwr Cymru, and wn’t getting very far until the Panorama programme hit our screens on the pollution of our river and the general social media backlash against the regulatory bodies and NRW.
+The UFA Committee have, however, been working in the background throughout the summer on your behalf as the river levels plummeted, the phosphates increased, the algae got worse and fish became more and more scarce.
+We were talking behind the scenes with NRW and Dwr Cymru, and we weren’t getting very far until the Panorama programme hit our screens on the pollution of our river and the general social media backlash against the regulatory bodies and NRW.

 I have done 3 pieces to camera for BBC Wales and ITV Wales News in the past 2 months on the pollution and phosphate issue of the River Usk.
 I then wrote on behalf of the UFA to the CEO of Dwr Cymru requesting an urgent meeting with him and the Board to discuss the issues relating to their pollution into our river.

-The meeting took place a few weeks ago, and I was supported by our Deputy Chairman (Helen Harrison) and Guy Male (UFA member with relevant expertise).
+The meeting took place a few weeks ago, and I was supported by our Deputy Chairman (Helen Harrison) and Guy Mawle (UFA member with relevant expertise).
 We met with the Chief Executive, The Head of Waste Management and the Head of Marketing and Communications.

-We had a very frank and thorough conversation covering many aspects of the current and future issues that will ffect the River and how Dwr Cymru will take action to cease much of the pollution in the river.
+We had a very frank and thorough conversation covering many aspects of the current and future issues that will affect the River and how Dwr Cymru will take action to cease much of the pollution in the river.
 Guy had prepared a number of more specific questions for Dwr Cymru to answer and I have included those questions and answers at the end of this email for you to read.
+Within the Dwr Cymru CEO covering letter, Peter Perry wrote:

+“recent investment in the Usk Catchment – I can confirm that we have completed commissioning last year, a £10.2m upgrade at our Llanfoist wwtw [waste water treatment works], to increase capacity and resilience in the treatment process.
+At the time we started this work, NRW did not indicate that a phosphorous (P) stripping requirement was needed.
+We also invested £3.0m in our Aberbaiden wwtw in 2019 to increase capacity and improve storm discharges.

+proposed investment – we are currently spending £2m at the Mill St storm overflow.
+We have already reduced its operation by installing a bigger pump to forward flows to the treatment works and we are installing an automatic screen in early 2022.
+Options to reduce its operation are being examined but are likely to cost between £10-20m, given where all the surface water is coming from in Usk Town.
+We have a scheme planned for delivery by 2024, to expand the treatment capacity at Brecon waste water treatment works.
+The original plan for this upgrade, like Llanfoist, did not require phosphorous removal but we are requesting the NRW allow us to move a planned phosphorus removal scheme from a works on a non Special Area of Conservation tributary on the Wye to Brecon.
+Reducing P levels at Brecon would have a positive beneficial impact downstream on the Usk.
+We are also exploring the technical challenges and timescales to install P removal at Llanfoist and Monmouth treatment works.
+This is likely to cost over £9m, investment we currently don’t have available in the current regulatory period, so we are working with the Local Authorities and NRW on including this in our AMP8 (2025 – 2030) investment plan.
+We are also exploring if there is a temporary, lower cost solution we could deploy over the shorter term at these works and a couple of others on the Wye.”